kompa3/socket.mq/README.md

 Note that the application identifier is encoded as part of the public key.

-Request event or callback has the following arguments:
+Request callback has the following arguments:
 * request {string} Request id (part of the URL)
-* requestBody {binary data} Request body data in application-specific format
+* data {binary data} Request body data in application-specific format
 * clientID {string} Client application ID
 * respond() {see below} Function used to respond to the request

 Respond function has the following arguments:
 * respondStatus {number} HTTP status code returned to Client
-* respondBody {binary data} Respond body data in application-specific format, optional
+* data {binary data} Respond body data in application-specific format, optional

-TBD.
-SubscribeCallback
-Subscribe event or callback has the following arguments:
-* event {string} Event subscribed to
-* clientID {string} Client application ID
-* accept() {function} Server accepts event subscription by calling this function
-* reject(errorCode: number) {function} Server rejects event subscription by calling this fuction.
-The error code is returned to Client as HTTP status code.

 ## Implementations
 TBD